VishBit001/ShareCom_docs/README.md

 # 📈 ShareCom — Android App for Long-Term Investors

-**ShareCom** is a modern Android application designed to help verified long-term investors share their executed trades with others through curated, subscription-based groups.
+**ShareCom** is a modern Android application designed to help long-term investors share their executed trades with others through curated, subscription-based groups.

 ## 🚀 What Does ShareCom Do?